 Let us look back to a strange incident that took place on the final day of the East Zone match between hosts Orissa and Tripura, played from December 17-20, 1997 at the Barabati Stadium in Cuttack in the Ranji Trophy’s 64th edition.

-Few expected anything out of the ordinary when Orissa, definitely the stronger team, racked up 521/8 declared in their first innings of the zonal match against Tripura at Cuttack.
-21 year-old Pravanjan Mullick notched up an impressive 201, while skipper Sanjay Raul made 139 – the duo putting on 243 for the 3rd wicket.
-Tripura ended the second day of the 4-day match at a tricky 35/2.
+Few expected anything out of the ordinary when Orissa, definitely the stronger team, declared at 521/8 in their first innings.
+The 21 year-old Pravanjan Mullick, batting at number three, notched an impressive 201, while skipper Sanjay Raul made 139 – the duo put on 243 for the third wicket.
+Tripura ended the second day at a tricky 35/2.

 A few of the batsmen got starts, but none could capitalise as seamer Debashish Mohanty scalped 5/48 to ensure that Tripura were bowled out for 235 early on the final day – their last six wickets falling for 65 runs.
 Tripura had lost their ninth wicket at 235, with Hemulal Yadav the remaining batsman to come.

 Before Yadav could come on to the wicket, the umpires called a drinks break instead of waiting for the innings to close.
 Yadav spent the break sitting near the boundary.
 When play was about to resume, the players and umpires went back to their positions and waited for Yadav to take his place at the crease.

 But remarkably, Yadav felt no rush of blood to come and have a go, or maybe he was too disinterested to bat in the heat.
 The umpires eventually declared him ‘Timed Out’ – then the first such instance recorded in first-class cricket.
 This turned out to be Yadav’s last first-class match – he made eleven runs and took 24 wickets in his eight-match career.